 As your company scales or embraces remote work, you might find it more challenging to maintain an efficient, engaging employee onboarding process.
 A spreadsheet or project management tool may have worked fine before, but it’s not cutting it now.
 Or, perhaps you’re using an employee onboarding platform that simply isn’t meeting your needs.

-Onboarding has a lot of moving parts, between signing paperwork, provisioning accounts, and helping your employee acclimate to their new role at your organization.
-Plus, employee onboarding is the perfect time to jumpstart engagement and retention, which require more of a red carpet experience than your average onboarding program.
+Onboarding has a lot of moving parts, between signing paperwork, provisioning accounts, and helping your new team member acclimate to their new role at your organization.
+This is also a crucial time to jumpstart engagement and retention, which require more of a red carpet experience than your average onboarding process.

 Determine your criteria and prioritization